 In math, X is used when there is an unknown.
 Basic algebra is when you start learning what steps you need in order to solve for the value of X. As you learn, move forward, and grow, the processes on how to solve for X increase and it becomes more difficult to figure out.

 The cover of CollXtion II shows an adult Allie X with a dunce cap and literal pieces missing from her body, random blocks of herself scattered across the floor.
-“CollXtion II is about looking at your life and trying to put the pieces together of who are you now,” she explained to me before our shoot at loft in downtown Los Angeles.
+“CollXtion II is about looking at your life and trying to put the pieces together of who are you now,” she explained to me before our shoot at a loft in downtown Los Angeles.
 “It’s sort of a recognition of a lost identity and a reclamation of a new one.
 I don’t think I’ve reached that point yet but it’s the process.”

 Allie X’s second album is continuation from her journey set up in her debut,